jundalisay/superb/content/en/maharlika/laws/epira-irr/rule-31.md

 Page 93 of 100(d)
 (e)
 (f)
-NPC, for loans on taken-over systems, excluding power bills;
+NAPOCOR, for loans on taken-over systems, excluding power bills;
 DOE; and
 LGUs.
 Provided, however, That such loans were contracted in accordance with NEA